-Members agreed that early indicators of a successful review would be them achieving a further understanding of recently introduced welfare reforms such as benefit caps and Universal Credit, and how Ashfield District Council has planned to
+Members agreed that early indicators of a successful review would be the Committee achieving a further understanding of recently introduced welfare reforms such as benefit caps and Universal Credit.
+Further consideration of how Ashfield District Council had both managed the change and effectively supported Universal Credit recipients during the changes also allowed Members of the Committee to consider areas for improvement and future proofing.